gmoraesalvarez/letsyouview/resources/readme.md

-Here sits the app folder
+Here sits the app folder and atom file.